SquareBracketAssociates/Booklet-CORMAS/Chapters/CORMAS/chap_ecec/ECEC-Model.md

 #### The Foragers

-Each step, the Foragers burn energy according to their catabolic rate.
+At each step, the Foragers burn energy according to their catabolic rate.
 This rate is the same for all foragers.
 It is fixed to 2 units of energy per time period.

 A forager feeds on the plant in its current location if there is one.
-It increases its own energy by reducing the same amount of the plant.
-Foragers are of two types that differs in their feeding behavior:
+It increases its own energy by reducing the same amount of the plant's biomass.
+Foragers are of two types that differ in their feeding behavior - the amount of biomass they consume, called the _harvest rate_:

-When "Restrained" foragers eat, they take only 50% of the plant's energy.
+* **Restrained foragers** take only 50% of the plant's biomass.

-In constrast, "Unrestrained" foragers eat 99% of the plant.
+* **Unrestrained foragers** eat 99% of the plant.
 This harvest rate is less than 100% so that plants can continue to grow after being fed on, rather than being permanently destroyed.

 The Foragers do not change their feeding behavior type and their offspring keep the same heritable traits.

 **Rules for Foragers' Movements**

-Foragers examine their current location and around.
+Foragers examine their current location and the surrounding cells (8 adjacent cells).
 From those not occupied by another forager, they choose the one containing the plant with the highest energy.

 If the chosen plant would yield enough food to meet their catabolic rate they move there.
-If not, they move instead to a randomly chosen adjacent free place \(not occupied by another forager\).
+If not, they move instead to a randomly chosen adjacent free cell (not occupied by another forager).
 This movement rule leads to the emigration of foragers from depleted patches, and simulates the behavior of individuals exploiting local food sources while they last, but migrating rather than starving in an inadequate food patch.

 ##### Other Biological Functions of Foragers